josuuribe/Sprocket/README.md

 ## Creating rule
 Now we are going to create the rule called ```rule```, we will do it using the previous commands, with these ones we will use method ```Process()``` in operator class using the object person ```person```.

-There are different expressions that can be used, in this case ```rule``` represents a conditional operation, it checks if the distance travelled by person object is less than 10, if the condition is true the command will be executed otherwise nothing will happen and false will be returned.
+There are different expressions that can be used, in this case ```rule``` represents a conditional operation, it checks if the distance travelled by person object is less than 10, if the condition is true the command ```wc``` will be executed and the distance travelled will be increased in 1, otherwise nothing will happen and false will be returned.

 ```C#
 public void Walk_If_True()